NNU-GISA/Large-scale_Point_Cloud_Semantic_Segmentation/README.md

 ### Assign a Label to original point
 * generate the files at the Semantic 3D format <br>
 * assign a label to each point of the original point cloud <br>
+This script marks the point of the corresponding row in the point cloud file as the Train ID.
 ```python
 python3 sem3d_test_to_sem3D_labels.py --config config.json
 ```